Converters for home, work, transport and industry

 This type of rectifier contains diodes and converts the alternating voltage of the network into a fixed direct voltage.
 Because diodes are uncontrollable components (which do not require triggering), these converters are also referred to as uncontrolled rectifiers, as they produce a fixed voltage.
 The input voltage can be single-phase or three-phase.

 This type of rectifier contains thyristors instead of diodes and converts alternating network voltage into a variable direct voltage.
 These rectifiers are also called phase-controlled rectifiers.
 Their operation is comparable to that of uncontrolled rectifiers.
 The difference is the fact that the uncontrolled diodes have been replaced by thyristors such as SCRs.
 Unlike diodes, thyristors can be controlled by triggering them at desired times to vary the output voltage.

 DC to AC converters – Inverters

-DC to AC converters are static devices that convert a fixed DC input voltage to a variable AC output voltage.
-The output voltage of the converter can be a variable or fixed alternating voltage with variable or fixed frequency.
-This type of converter can be a single-phase or three-phase converter, depending on the supply voltage.
+DC to AC converters are devices that convert DC input voltage to AC output voltage.
+The output voltage of the inverter can be a variable or fixed AC voltage with variable or fixed frequency.
+These types of inverters can be either single-phase or three-phase inverters, depending on the supply voltage.